 You may not know this, but all our projects sit alongside e-RS written advice.
 Why?
 Because if you give GPs a choice of telephone or written advice, they will ask for advice far more often than if they only had one option.
 As it happens, the factors that make a Consultant Connect project a success are the same for e-RS.
 In fact, there are 2 golden rules for success:

-1. GPs (and paramedics) should use the service a lot b.
+1. GPs (and nurses and paramedics) should use the service a lot b.
 The “asker” is going to find out something that they do not already know – either “what should I do with my patient?” or “where should I send them?”
 This means making sure that the right type of clinician is responding to the request – for example, a sufficiently senior specialist or a clinical navigator.